dynamsoft-docs/barcode-reader-docs/performance/speed.md

 Now, before we dig deep into the algorithm of DBR, let's first look at some obvious measures.

-## Try obvious TIPs for better speed
+## Try obvious and effective ways for better speed

 ### Focus on the barcode types of interest